cfossguy/grafana-cloud-workshop/breakout6/README.md

 Make sure your python API is still running.

 1. Open a terminal window
-2. Go to your workspace folder `cd gcloud-workspace`
+2. Go to your workspace folder `cd grafana-workspace`
 5. Start the API by running `python app.py`
 6. Open a browser window to test the endpoint [http://localhost:8080/payment](http://localhost:8080]/payment)
 7. Open a browser window to test the prometheus metrics endpoint [http://localhost:8080/metrics](http://localhost:8080]/metrics)